 The best way to reduce losses of any kind on a jobsite, whether caused by a world event like the COVID-19 pandemic or by run-of-the-mill delays, is to increase efficiency across every day-to-day process barriers to efficient sharing of information.
 Construction photo documentation helps developers to monitor progress, ensure quality, and avoid risk which can eat into profits.

 By maintaining a single source of continuous up-to-date records throughout the life of the project developers can ensure that all stakeholders have the tools and information they need to perform their jobs efficiently whether they’re working onsite, or overseeing other projects in a portfolio.
-To be most effective, this documentation should be multi-leveled–both written and photographic.
+To be most effective, this construction documentation should be multi-leveled–both written and photographic.
 Written documentation is something managers do every day even when little or no construction is taking place, while photographic documentation can take the form of third party walkthroughs capturing 360° HD photos at a regular cadence to track progress.

 Combining these two assets in a single platform adds tremendous value to the process while reducing the risk of lost time and effort.
 Developers can rely on a first-class construction photo documentation resources like OnSiteIQ to provide some of the following resources.